-From CREAF we take part in the recent European project H2020 EuropaBON (Europa Biodiversity Observation Network: integrating data streams to support policy), which aims to develop a transnational standard for the control of biodiversity and ecosystems in Europe, to integrate data flows and support the creation of public policies.
-On behalf of CREAF, the researchers Lluís Brotons (from CREAF-CTFC) and Sergi Herrando (from CREAF-ICO) participate, who are integrated into an international team coordinated by the Martin Luther Halle-Wittenberg University (MLU) and the German Center for the Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig.
+On behalf of CREAF, the researchers Lluís Brotons (from CREAF-CTFC), who coordinates de work package 3, and Sergi Herrando (from CREAF-ICO) participate in the project and are integrated into an international team coordinated by the Martin Luther Halle-Wittenberg University (MLU) and the German Center for the Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig.

 EuropaBON aims to be a systematic, up-to-date and global information system and to become key to establishing well-founded public policies.
 Therefore, it wants to make it easier to have comprehensive studies and data, harmonize those that are already published and clarify how they can be integrated.
 Above all, its will is to adapt to the needs of people with responsibility for making political decisions and, therefore, it is aligned with the EU Strategy on Biodiversity for 2030 and in accordance with the European Green Deal.